deksmond/PetHub/README.md

 # Usage
 Built with the React Native CLI, a code editor, simulator and other tools are needful.
-Download/fork this project then follow instructions on https://reactnative.dev/docs/environment-setup to setup and get ready to add awesome features
+Download/fork this project then follow instructions on https://reactnative.dev/docs/environment-setup to setup and get ready to add awesome features.